Walkthroughs / Against the Storm / Keep the Three Meters in Balance

 Resolve Triage That Saves Runs

-• Check species Resolve bars and identify who is closest to leaving first.
+• Check which species is closest to breaking first.

 Ask for help in the comments below!